AustinGettel/SIEM-Tutorial/README.md

 ![workbook - new query](https://user-images.githubusercontent.com/106196315/174146823-46c9d29e-df87-4f7a-984c-80f76d103408.png)

 Run query.
 Does it look like it's pulling hits with all the data?
 Good.

+<h3>Make A Map</h3>

 Under the visualization field change it to map.

 There are two ways we can map out our attacks.
 By longitude and latitude, or by country.
 You may have better luck with one of these settings than another, so try both.